trueneutral1217/GoHomeless/README.md

 2/27/23 - created images and added animation to page 5 of chapter 2.
 Did the same for page 6.

 2/28/23 - bug fixes, chapter 3 framework up: placeholder background images, music, placeholder script, chapter 3 button.

+3/1/23 - no robo verification added to start of chapter 3.